how one cultural institution is building a bridge between young creatives in london and athens

 Forget Brexit, Grexit and any lingering post-crisis inertia, the Onassis Cultural Centre-Athens and MACHINE-A’s collaborative Uniform project demonstrates that creativity knows no bounds and ignores all borders.

 From Coco Chanel to Pierre Cardin, some of fashion's most iconic designers have designed uniforms for the wider Onassis establishment in the past (both designed uniforms during the Golden Era of Olympic Airways in the 60s), but the focus in 2017 is emerging talent.
-Who better to embody what OCC stands for today than the stars of today -- and who better to nurture them than Karelis?
-Not only is his MACHINE-A a curiosity shop of cool but it's an incubator in which talent can grow and promise be fulfilled.
+Who better to embody what OCC stands for today than the stars of today, and who better to nurture them than Karelis?
+Not only is his MACHINE-A a curiosity shop of cool, but it's also an incubator where talent can grow and have their promise realized.
 Once discovered, its brand relationships run far deeper than your average retailer-designer because Karelis doesn't just support young talent, he champions them.

-"The brief was relatively open because we wanted to give the designers free rein, but as the uniforms are for the front of house, they need to be functional and striking whilst representing the foundation," Stavros explains on the eve of the project's launch.
-After a number of the industry's most exciting names submitted their designs, Panagiotakou and Karelis chose the Russian-born, Britain-based, DELADA.
+"The brief was relatively open because we wanted to give the designers free rein, but as the uniforms are for the front of house, they need to be functional and striking while also representing the foundation," Stavros explains on the eve of the project's launch.
+After a number of the industry's most exciting names submitted their designs, Panagiotakou and Karelis chose the Russian-born, Britain-based DELADA.
 "Her unisex design best suited the project as it stands today," Karelis adds, hinting that this project is just the beginning.
-"It's just the start for this collaboration because it's important to continue to support and encourage young creatives, establishing a bridge between Athens and London, helping to get the best out of two amazing cities."
+"It's just the start for this collaboration because it's important to continue supporting and encouraging young creatives — establishing a bridge between Athens and London and helping to get the best out of two amazing cities."

 What was the catalyst for the particular direction of this project?